mfumagalli68/lightFM/README.md

 # lightFM

-This is a project I'm carrying on at work, involving making a product recommendation .
+This is a project I'm working on at my current workplace, involving making a product recommendation .
 I'm working in a b2b context with over 30k customers and more than 500k unique sku id.

 Light FM paper : https://arxiv.org/pdf/1507.08439.pdf